 If you are thinking of creating a new website to establish an online presence for your business, than you first you have to decide which platform to choose.
 Let’s take a look at two of the most famous open source solutions.
 We have already made a Drupal vs Wordpress comparison: functionality vs simplicity.
 Taking into account technical capabilities, cost and development time, let’s now try to define what types of websites are a better fit for each CMS.
 What kinds of businesses and spheres of social life do these sites represent?
 What kinds of organisations and companies do they serve?
 Remember, too, that you can always change your mind and migrate from Drupal to WordPress as well as vice versa.

-For websites of which industries is it better to choose Drupal?
+For websites of which industries is it better to choose Drupal and why?

 (Internet shops that sell products online)

 WordPress has made some progress in this area, and it can offer ecom themes.
 However, Drupal is the best solution for e-commerce.
 There are even whole Drupal-based ecommerce platforms like Commerce 2.0 and Ubercart designed specially for online shops of all sizes, which can satisfy their needs very well with the extensive range of ready-made features and opportunities for customisation.

 Governments and local authorities

 (Official sites representing governmental institutions)